rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/02-comment.md

 ## Comments Resource
 In this section we the setup the comments.
 The comments will have a form on the bottom of the show page on each post.
 The comments for each post will also be displayed at the bottom of the post.
-This will be different from the posts the model as their will not be any dedicated form pages.
+This will be different from the posts the model as their will not be any dedicated form pages for comments.

 ### Model